 Misdemeanor Driving Under the Influence Cases

 If you were arrested for driving under the influence and no bodily injury was suffered by another person, you will be formally charged with a misdemeanor DUI.
-In California, misdemeanor DUIs are charged under Vehicle Code sections 23152(a) and 23152(b).
+In North Park and the rest of California, misdemeanor DUIs are charged under Vehicle Code sections 23152(a) and 23152(b).
 You are in violation of Vehicle Code section 23152(a) when you drive a motor vehicle while under the influence of alcohol.
 It is important to point out that to be charged under this section there is no blood alcohol concentration level requirement that needs to be satisfied.
 This means that in order to obtain a conviction under Vehicle Code section 23152(a), the prosecution will be required to prove that you were under the influence of alcohol while driving impaired.
 The prosecution will have to show that the law enforcement officer conducting the traffic stop had reasonable suspicion to believe that you were driving while under the influence of alcohol and had probable cause to effectuate your arrest.
 The subjective implication of Vehicle Code section 23152(a) makes it easy for an experienced criminal defense attorney to attack the officer’s interpretation of your mental and physical responses prior to your arrest to show that you were not under the influence.
 For purposes of Vehicle Code section 23152(b), you are in violation of this statute when you drive a motor vehicle with an alcohol concentration level of .08 percent or higher.
 This is an objective standard that requires the prosecution to prove that you were driving above the legal alcohol concentration limit.
 The prosecution will attempt to do this by introducing the results of the chemical test that were administered while you were in custody.
 A knowledgeable criminal defense attorney will be aware of the procedures that law enforcement is required to comply with in the administration of breath and blood chemical tests.
 Attorney Vik Monder will use this knowledge to critically examine the administration of your breath and/or blood alcohol chemical tests to look for errors in procedure that could explain why your alcohol concentration level reported a false high reading at the time of your arrest.
 In driving under the influence cases, the prosecution has the burden of proof to show beyond a reasonable doubt that you were in violation of the California Vehicle Code.
 At Monder Law Group, we will hold the prosecution accountable to this standard by ensuring that throughout your investigation law enforcement adhered to all regulations for conducting a stop, testing for alcohol, and effectuating a DUI arrest.
 Attorney Vik Monder will fight your driving under the influence misdemeanor charges in Ocean Beach by confronting the prosecution with lack of reasonable suspicion, officer bias, improper testing procedures, inaccurate reporting, and lack of probable cause to make a DUI arrest.
 Ensure your best criminal defense by contacting Ocean Beach Criminal Defense Attorney Vik Monder now at (619) 405-0063 to have his DUI defense experience and knowledge fight for you!